PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Introduction

+However, given that phosphorylation is a post-translational modification process on protein molecules, these models learnt from limited samples may not adequately capture the characteristics of proteins, leading to insufficient generalization capabilities of the model.
+Therefore, to further enhance predictive performance, it is necessary to explore methods for extracting additional information from samples.
+The outstanding performance of pre-trained language models (PLMs) in content generation in recent years has inspired us\cite{devlin2019bert}.
+These models are pre-trained on large-scale unlabeled corpora, learning contextual word representations, which makes them highly effective as universal semantic features.
+For instance, protein PLMs have achieved significant progress in the field of protein structure prediction\cite{jumper2021highlyAlphaFold2,lin2022language,ProtTrans,weissenow2022EMBER2}.
+Thus, the embeddings generated by inputting sequences into these models may contain a large amount of additional information we need.

-To validate the performance of PTransIPs, we carried out independent testing after model training.
-The results reveal that PTransIPs achieved AUROCs of 0.9232 and 0.9660 for identifying phosphorylated S/T and Y sites respectively, surpassing the existing state-of-the-art(SOTA) methods.
-Furthermore, we executed ablation studies to confirm the contribution of pretrained model embeddings to prediction efficacy.
-We utilized the attention mechanism to visualize the extracted features, thereby substantiating the model's interpretability.
-To test the model's generalizability, we extended its application beyond phosphorylation to other biological activity classification tasks, achieving optimal results on certain metrics.
+In our study, we propose a novel deep learning model, PTransIPs, for the identification of phosphorylation sites.
+As illustrated in Figure \ref{fig:architecture}, the model treats amino acids in protein sequences as words, extracting unique encodings based on the types of amino acids and their positions in the sequence.
+Embeddings generated from protein PLMs are also considered a form of encoding input into the model.
+PTransIPs is further trained on a combined CNN and Transformer model, ultimately outputting classification results through a fully connected layer.
+To validate the performance of PTransIPs, we conduct independent testing after model training.
+The results reveal that PTransIPs achieves AUCs of 0.9232 and 0.9660 for identifying phosphorylated S/T and Y sites respectively, surpassing existing state-of-the-art (SOTA) methods.
+Furthermore, we conduct ablation studies to confirm the contribution of pre-trained model embeddings to prediction efficacy.
+To test the model's generalizability, we extend its application beyond phosphorylation to other biological activity classification tasks, achieving optimal results on certain metrics.
 To facilitate usage, we have made our code and data publicly accessible at \url{https://github.com/StatXzy7/PTransIPs}.